-- Like most state agencies, the Museum has weathered repeated rounds of budget cuts to its general fund support in recent years.
-During that same period, museum operations and the exhibition schedule have increased significantly.
-The result is that while state support represented half of the museum's operating budget in FY 2006 that percentage dropped to approximately 26.5 percent for FY 2018. - Continued support from the general fund is critical for maintaining the quality of the exhibitions, the breadth of the educational and exhibition related outreach programs across the state and the accessibility of the permanent collection which is free to the public and open 365 days a year.
-Farned Income:
+• Like most state agencies, the museum has weathered repeated rounds of budget cuts to its general fund support in recent years.
+During that same period, the operations and the exhibition schedule have increased significantly.
+The result is that while state support represented half of the museum's operating budget in FY 2006 that percentage dropped to approximately 24.1 percent for FY 2019.

+• Continued support from the general fund is critical for maintaining the quality of the exhibitions, the breadth of the educational and exhibition related outreach programs across the state and the accessibility of the permanent collection, which is free to the public and open 365 days a year.

+Earned Income:

-- Increasingly, the museum must rely on its own abilities to generate revenue to support the various services which it provides.
-In FY 2018, earned income represents about 11.5 percent of the operating budget, but support may vary in future years based on the popularity of the exhibition schedule. - The biggest driver of the museum's earned income is membership dues followed by ticket sales for special exhibitions.
-Not surprisingly, the success of both of these revenue streams is driven by the popularity of the special exhibitions on view and can therefore vary significantly from year to year. - Other sources of earned income for the museum are: fees for lectures, movies and classes offered at the museum for visitors from preschoolers through adults, fees for off-site programs offered all across the state, parking fees, sales of catalogues produced by the Museum and photographic rights for artworks.
+• Increasingly, the museum must rely on its own abilities to generate revenue to support the various services which it provides.
+In FY 2019, earned income represents about 15.4 percent of the operating budget, but support may vary in future years based on the popularity of the exhibition schedule.

+• The biggest driver of earned income is membership dues and ticket sales for special exhibitions.
+Not surprisingly, the success of both of these revenue streams is driven by the popularity of the special exhibitions and can therefore vary significantly from year to year.

+• Other sources of earned income for the museum include: fees for lectures, movies and classes offered at the museum for visitors from preschoolers through adults, fees for off-site programs offered all across the state, parking fees, sales of catalogues produced by the museum and photographic rights for artworks.

 Enterprise Operations:

 • The museum also manages two enterprise operations: the Gift Shop and Food Services/Special Events.
-These enterprises are intended to provide important amenities to museum visitors and all net profits support museum operating expenses.
+These enterprises are intended to provide important amenities to museum visitors and all net profits support operating expenses.
 Revenue from the gift shop correlates to the number of visitors to the museum.
 Special exhibitions, in particular, drive sales.
 Food Service/Special Events has two components to its business: Best Café and the restaurant, Amuse.
 The restaurants, like the gift shop, are largely dependent upon museum visitors for their revenue.
-These operations do a brisk business in hosting special events which can range from small private lunches to large, lavish parties for weddings, corporate events and fundraising galas.
-The special events business in the expanded facility is in demand, and the base business is expected to grow modestly in the next few years. • The total gross revenue generated by the Enterprises Operations represents about 15.5 percent of the museum's revenue.
+These operations do a brisk business in hosting special events that can range from small private lunches to large, lavish parties for weddings, corporate events and fundraising galas.
+The special events business in the expanded facility is in demand, and the base business is expected to grow modestly in the next few years.

+• The total gross revenue generated by the enterprise operations represents about 17.8 percent of the museum's revenue.

 Contributed Support: